Kadiralpcil/todoApp/README.md

 This project is a todo application developed using Next.js.

-The project can be tested [live]([https://nextjs.org/](https://todo-app-nine-dusky-49.vercel.app/)).
+The project can be tested [live]([https://nextjs.org/](https://todo-app-nine-dusky-49.vercel.app/)) on .https://todo-app-nine-dusky-49.vercel.app/

 ## Technologies

-Frontend: Next.js
-Backend: Next.js (API Routes ile)
+ Next.js - Next.js (API Routes ile) -  MongoDB - TypeScript - Tailwind
-Veritabanı: MongoDB
-TypeScript
-Tailwind

 ## Running the Project Locally